Whenever You Call (Mariah Carey song): Live performances and video

 Carey included "Whenever You Call" in the set list of the 1998 Butterfly World Tour.
 The live performances garnered a positive critical reception, particularly for the quality of her vocals.
 A music video featuring live footage of Carey's performance of the song at Aloha Stadium in Honolulu was released following the concert.
 It received regular rotation on the VH1 television channel in the United States and peaked within the top twenty on the station's weekly airplay chart published by Broadcast Data Systems.
 After Carey sang the duet with McKnight at Spy Bar in New York City, Columbia released the performance on the 1999 video album Around the World.

 Credits and personnel

-Credits adapted from album liner notes.
+Credits are adapted from the liner notes of Butterfly.